Symmetric localization of $\nu_{\text{tot}}=4/3$ fractional topological insulator edges

 In this work, we study the edge state of a 2D FTI at $\nu_{\text{tot}}=4/3$, made of a time-reversal pair of $\nu=2/3$ FQH states, as sketched in Fig.~\ref{Fig:Setup}(a).
-We analyze the possible phases driven by TRS perturbations and provide the corresponding two-terminal edge-state conductance in the long edge length limit.
-See Table~\ref{Tab:phases} for a brief summary of the two-terminal conductance.
-Remarkably, we point out that an interaction-induced symmetric localized edge state can emerge from a generic edge state (i.e., without enforcing $S_z$ conservation) and provide an exact mapping to a noninteracting fermionic theory manifesting Anderson localization.
+We analyze the possible phases driven by TRS perturbations and provide the corresponding two-terminal edge-state low-temperature conductance in the long-edge limit.
+See Table~\ref{Tab:phases} for a brief summary of the two-terminal low-temperature conductance and Fig.~\ref{Fig:PD} for the phase diagrams.
+Remarkably, we point out that an interaction-induced symmetric localized edge state can emerge from a generic edge state (i.e., without enforcing $S_z$ conservation) and provide an exact mapping (with a special choice of parameters) to a noninteracting fermionic theory manifesting Anderson localization.
+We further compute the phase diagram and confirm that such symmetric localization can emerge regardless of other perturbations.
 The responsible interaction backscattering is illustrated in Fig.~\ref{Fig:Setup}(b).
-Our results suggest that the two-terminal edge-state conductance is insufficient to provide a decisive signature of $\nu_{\text{tot}}=4/3$ FTI, implying the need for novel characterizations for the search for FTIs.
+Our results suggest that the two-terminal edge-state conductance may be insufficient to provide a decisive signature of $\nu_{\text{tot}}=4/3$ FTI, implying the need for novel characterizations for the search for FTIs.

 \textit{Edge theory as chiral bosons. ---} We consider a 2D product topological order at $\nu_{\text{tot}}=4/3$ consisting of two $\nu=2/3$ FQH states that form a time-reversal pair.
-Without loss of generality, we assume the spin-up electrons form a FQH state with a Hall conductivity $\sigma_H=(2/3)e^2/h$ and the spin-down electrons form a FQH state with a Hall conductivity $\sigma_H=-(2/3)e^2/h$, with the edge state structure shown in Fig.~\ref{Fig:Setup}(a).
-Based on exact diagonalization, this state is the ground state of the twisted MoTe$_2$ at hole doping $\nu_{\text{tot}}=4/3$ \cite{WangY2026,KwanYH2026a}.
-In addition, this topological order is minimal with the smallest quantum dimension \cite{MusserS2025,JianCM2025}.
+Without loss of generality, we assume the spin-up electrons form a FQH state with a Hall conductivity $\sigma_H=(2/3)e^2/h$ and the spin-down electrons form a FQH state with a Hall conductivity $\sigma_H=-(2/3)e^2/h$ \cite{minTO}, with the edge state structure shown in Fig.~\ref{Fig:Setup}(a).
+Based on the earlier results of exact diagonalization \cite{WangY2026,KwanYH2026a}, this state is the ground state of the twisted MoTe$_2$ at hole doping $\nu_{\text{tot}}=4/3$.
 Using the chiral boson description \cite{WenXG1992,ChangAM2003,NeupertT2011a}, the imaginary-time action for the quadratic boson theory is given by

 where $\int\limits_{\tau,x}$ is a short-hand notation for $\int d\tau dx$, $\Phi$ is a four-component column vector made of real-valued chiral boson fields, $\hat{\mathcal{K}}$ is a $4\times 4$ K matrix encoding the commutation relations of the bosonic fields, and $\hat{\mathcal{V}}$ is a $4\times 4$ velocity matrix describing the velocities and non-universal forward scatterings among the chiral bosons.
 The chiral bosons obey the following commutation relation